Joshua099/R6Siege_DataAnalysisProject/README.md

 - The entire project process from start to finish is documented in the Jupyter Notebook named " ".
 Start here.

-- The Practice Files Folder is there just for those curious to see all my attempts to get things to work.
+- The Practice Files Folder are there just for those curious to see all my attempts to get things to work.
 It's a mess and is intended to stay that way.

-- r6-leaderboard-functions.py are the python functions i coded to interact with R6TAB's API.
+- r6-leaderboard-functions.py are the python functions I coded to interact with R6TAB's API.

 - Anything not labeled as practice are scripts that are basically compiled into the Jupyter Notebook.